Bod9001/DockerFileForAMDAIWin/README.md

 confirm working with Windows10 and an RX7900XTX

-This is currently setup for automatic1111,
+This is currently setup for automatic1111 and comfyUI,

 good news, I found the source of the crash